 We believe strongly that grades are earned, not given.
 If you need to achieve a certain grade in this course, be careful to complete all assignments, plan appropriate time for studying, come to office hours/tutor room and ask questions, review feedback you receive on graded activities so you can talk to us about any problems you missed, and get help as needed in order to achieve your goal.
 We hope your grade in the course will be just as important to you on Day 1 as it is at the end of the semester, especially since you will have known the expectations of this course all semester and are in control of deciding what grade to earn.
-We do not bump grades at the end of the semester, we do not have extra credit and we cannot change grades based on a person's circumstances We may or may not curve the exams depending on how students do.
-But we do not curve the final total points at the end.
+We do not bump grades at the end of the semester, we do not have extra credit and we cannot change grades based on a person's circumstances Do not expect your exams to be curved; they may or may not depending on how the class does.
+We do not curve the final total points at the end.